-Safety first, you want to make sure than any baby bowl you purchase is BPA-free.
+Safety first: you want to make sure that any baby bowl you purchase is BPA-free.
 BPA is the most common toxin found in polycarbonate plastics and epoxy resins, and you want your baby to steer clear of it.
 Other toxins you want to avoid are phthalate, lead, and PVC.

 2. Can I microwave my baby’s bowl?

 You want to be sure to read the product description for this one.
 Most bowls with a suction feature that is not removable are NOT microwave-safe.
-The same goes for determining if a bowl is freezer or dishwasher-safe, be sure to read the product description.
-If you’re not sure, avoid microwaving; microwaving an unsafe bowl can destroy your microwave our cause a fire.
+The same goes for determining if a bowl is freezer or dishwasher-safe: be sure to read the product description.
+If you’re not sure, avoid microwaving; microwaving an unsafe bowl can destroy your microwave or cause a fire.

 3. When should I start using baby bowls?

 Most bowls are safe from six months old.
-You want to be sure that baby can sit up properly before putting them in a highchair.
-Your baby can start using a bowl even before a spoon, and a colorful bowl is an excellent way to entice baby to begin baby-led weaning.
+You want to be sure that your baby can sit up properly before putting them in a highchair.
+Your baby can start using a bowl even before a spoon and a colorful bowl is an excellent way to entice your baby to begin baby-led weaning.

 4. What should I keep in mind for a toddler bowl?

-Toddlers test limits, and every suction bowl is a challenge for most toddlers.
+Toddlers like testing limits and every suction bowl is a challenge for most toddlers.
 You want to make sure any toddler dinnerware has great suction technology.
 By 18-months, your toddler should be able to communicate their preferences to you, so consider buying bowls and plates in their favorite colors to promote healthy mealtime habits.